Emergency Calls: Dial 911

 News & Announcements

 LAKE OSWEGO – On Thursday, July 30, 2020, at about 11:00 P.M., a brutal assault occurred in the 2600 block of South Shore Boulevard.
 The 74-year-old female victim had just retrieved a package from her porch when she was attacked and brutally assaulted in her garage by a stranger.
 Fortunately, her husband discovered her in their garage shortly after the assault and summoned help.
-She was transported to a local hospital with serious injuries, where she is still being treated.
+She was transported to a local hospital where she was treated for serious injuries.